ashishzero/karma/readme.md

 └── .gitignore
 ```

+## Features
+- Rendering via OpenGL 4.2 and DirectX 11 (API can be changed at runtime without the need to restart the engine)
+- Auto generation of meta data of structs using Clang which is used for UI generation and serializing and deserializing
+- 2D Broad Phase and Narrow Phase Collision detection and response and 2D Physics Simulation
+- Windows Core Audio for audio rendering
+- Automatic version detection and update of saved files and levels using the reflection system
+- Networking and Multiplayer support

 ## Build Process (Windows)
 - Set your Working Directory as `run_tree` directory
 - Build using visual studio and run the exe generated in `run_tree`